How much pornography is too much pornography?

 - When you are having sex with your partner, you think about pornography and are not present or connected with them.

 - Relationships have ended because of your pornography use.

 - You are hiding your porn use from your partner, feel uncomfortable keeping secrets from them and know that they would see it as a betrayal.

 - The content you are viewing is making you feel bad about your behaviour, and your body or making you think that you are not good enough.

 - Your porn habit is making your turn away and disconnect from your partner, family and friends.

-- It is affecting your sexual health in a negative way.
+- It is affecting your sexual health and well-being in a negative way.